 With traditional synthesizers, all the connections are made for you behind the scenes.
 It’s easy to become familiar with what specific knobs to sound, all without any knowledge about how it’s patched to the other components.
 Eurorack — with its absence of pre-made connections — makes this unmistakably clear.

-In Eurorack, there are two types of signal flowing through the system that utilise precisely the same patch sockets and cables; these are audio and control voltage (CV).
+In Eurorack, there are two types of signals that utilize precisely the same patch sockets and cables: audio and control voltage (CV).
 Audio is really just continuously variable and fast-moving voltage, but it’s helpful to see these two things as separate signals because we tend to treat them differently.

-Patching the CV output of an LFO (Low Frequency Oscillator) to the frequency cut-off of a filter would result in the frequency being modulated.
+Patching the CV output of an LFO (low-frequency oscillator) to the frequency cutoff of a filter results in the frequency being modulated.
 The audio patched into the audio input of the filter would be the signal being swept by the filter CV.
-The audio signal is the sound we want to hear; the CV is controlling what’s happening to that sound.
+The audio signal is the sound we want to hear while the CV controls what’s happening to that sound.

 Armed with these basic concepts, let’s focus on the five modules.

 The oscillator normally generates sound and can be considered a sine wave running at a frequency we can hear.